mikhayluk/mikhayluk/README.md

 ✅ Business Solutions
 Turn information about your organization into valuable and actionable business information.
 Provide critical stakeholders or professionals with the necessary data to make effective business decisions.

-✅ Data Science
+✅ Data science
-Data science services analyze and process big data and extract essential information that we will apply to your needs.
+Data science application implementation services that we will apply to your needs.

 ✅ Data-Driven Management
 Creating data systems and analytics facilitates better decision-making, change implementation, and innovation at the management level.